When a Friend Is Thinking of Suicide

 You shouldn’t debate suicide with your friend and you shouldn’t laugh or not take what they are saying seriously.

 Choose what to say.
-Timing can be an important part of talking with someone about sensitive stuff.
-And sometimes, you might not know what to say.
-If you’re not sure what to say, you might try saying “I’m worried about you” or “I’m here for you”.
-Whatever you decide, please be direct and don’t act shocked by what they say.
+Timing can be an important part of talking with someone about sensitive stuff, and sometimes, you might not know what to say.
+If you’re not sure how to start the conversation, you might try saying “I’m worried about you” or “I’m here for you”.
+Whatever you decide, be direct and don’t act shocked by what they say.

 Is your friend in immediate danger?